-A driver's three best heats of the four are to be considered for the results, except in Hydro GP and other classes as listed elsewhere where all heats raced will be considered for the results.
+A driver's four heats of the four are to be considered for the results, except in Hydro GP and other classes as listed elsewhere where number of heats raced will be defined separately.

 When through force majeure (bad weather etc.) the heats are reduced in number or length the final positions are a valid race result.